matdexir/rm.sh/README.md

 OPTIONS:
 	-h|--help:	Displays the current help message
-	-e|--empty:	Empties the trash directory defined by /home/matdexir/.local/trash -c|--clear:	Clears the file that are older than 30 days inside /home/matdexir/.local/trash
+	-e|--empty:	Empties the trash directory defined by $TRASH_DIR -c|--clear:	Clears the file that are older than 30 days inside $TRASH_DIR
 ```

 **Recommendation**: